huu4ontocord/MDEL/README.md

 4. Edit the variable `DATASET` in script `src/mdel/train.sh` to match a valid dataset name on the
    [MDEL HF](https://huggingface.co/Multi-Domain-Expert-Layers).
-5. Run the above script to start the training
+5. Run the above script in background mode to start the training: `./train.sh &`
 6. The trained model should be uploaded to the MDEL HF